-This course focuses on embedded systems and computer architecture, covering embedded operating systems, theory and practices for the design and analysis of computer architecture and an introduction to Hardware Description Language (HDL) programming.
-This course builds on Embedded Systems I course.
+This course focuses on embedded systems and computer architecture, covering the theory and practices for the design and analysis of embedded systems, embedded operating systems, modelling and simulation of embedded systems, and an introduction to Hardware Description Language (HDL) programming.
+This course builds on the Embedded Systems I course.
 The course is split into two parts.
 Part 1 (10 credits) concerns the design process, modelling and analysis of embedded systems designs, the structure of an operating systems, cross-compiling toolchains, and relevant related theories.
 Techniques for execution time analysis, resource control protocols, and methods for modelling and simulation of computer systems are studied.
-Practicals concern using and embedded operating system, cross-compiling applications, and using a single board computer embedded platform.
-Part 2 (6 credits) introduces HDL programming and techniques and tools for developing gateware and simulating designs.
+Practicals concern using and embedded operating system, building applications using a cross-compiler, hardware/software interfacing, and using a single board computer embedded platform.
+Part 2 (6 credits) introduces HDL programming and techniques and tools for developing gateware and simulating HDL designs.
 A miniproject (Project A) is performed which involves implementing a state machine and performing thorough analysis of its design and performance.
-A significant computer system design project (Project B) that counts 2 credits is to be completed by computer science students.
+A more significant computer system design project (Project B), that counts 2 credits, is to be completed by computer science students.